n76/Local-GSM-Backend/README.md

 ==============
 1. Install a cell tower database.
 Either use the settings menu to select the data sources and mobile country codes (mcc) that you desire or use the scripts at https://github.com/n76/lacells-creator to build and install a database.
 2. In the NLP Controller app (interface for µg UnifiedNlp) select the "GSM Location Backend".
+3. Optionally, and highly discouraged, you can set the directory path used by the backend for database operations.
+The only reason for this option is to make some scripted operations involving off line generated databases easier.
+If you are using on phone generated data you should leave this setting alone.

 Notes on generating the database
 ================================